Common Utilities Documentation¶

 Examples include:

-That means developers can often add metrics to higher-level features just by registering the corresponding behavior:
+Developers can often add metrics to higher-level features by enabling the shared service and registering the corresponding behavior:

 services.AddMessaging(builder.Configuration)